You do not need to be a security expert to check if your site is vulnerable.

 Do this audit right now.
 It takes 10 minutes.
 It could save you $25,000.

 According to security research from Search Engine Journal, 96-97% of WordPress vulnerabilities come from plugins, and over 90% of hacked sites were running outdated software.
-Our security audit service can provide a comprehensive audit if you find multiple issues.
+A quick vulnerability scan and this 10-minute audit help you spot the biggest security risks fast.
+Our security audit service can provide a comprehensive security assessment if you find multiple issues.

 Check 1: Is Your Site Updated?
 (2 minutes)